labex-labs/open-source-labs/git/30-seconds-of-git/lab-clone-missing-submodules/step1.md

    ```
    git submodule update --init --recursive
    ```
-3. Checkout the correct commits for the submodules:
+3. Checkout to the correct commit of the submodule, i.e. the `master` branch:
    ```
    git submodule foreach git checkout master
    ```